pedrominatel/esp8266-arduino-examples/webserver/README.md

 ## ESP8266 WebServer for Arduino IDE ##

-This example is to control the GPIOs over the web browser.
+This example is to control the GPIOs over the web browser and was based on the Arduino IDE example with several modifications.

 #### Usage...soon!